Perspective | After 75 years, here’s the real story behind the mystery snake of Belmont Road NW

 “Fitzgibbons, who was reading his newspaper on the rear porch, calmly watched the snake glide away.
 However, less complacent neighbors called the police, who captured the reptile and took it to the Zoo.
 It was a king snake, harmless and very handy at devouring insects.”

-If you have spent the last 75 years wondering how that snake got there, Dan Mulville of Vienna, Va., is happy to tell you.
+If you have spent the past 75 years wondering how that snake got there, Dan Mulville of Vienna, Va., is happy to tell you.

 Dan had a cousin in Mississippi named Richard Newkirk who came up for a visit.
 Accompanying Richard was his pet snake, Pretzel.